wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 Could it be worth writing your own `memcpy()` like this...
 I would in most cases say "not really".
 But there might be cases where "you know what you are doing" and you have a copy-heavy workload, maybe?
 Especially if you are running exclusively on a machine such as developing games on a console like PlayStations or XBoxes.
 Probably, however, you would be more likely to find more perf somewhere else :)

-But if you need it, [memcpy_util.h](https://github.com/wc-duck/memcpy_util) will ship whit the version outlined in here.
+But if you need it, [memcpy_util.h](https://github.com/wc-duck/memcpy_util) will ship with the version outlined in here.

 ## We have only tested on 4MB, how do we fare on smaller and bigger buffers?